Belgrade

 Teams, tales and tips – a guide to the local game

 At home, from 1945 to 1992, and in the weaker, stand-alone league from 1992 to the present day, Red Star and Partizan have dominated.
-As Yugoslavia, only one other club from Serbia managed to win the league.
+During the Yugoslav era, only one other club from Serbia managed to win the league.
 Post-Yugoslavia, the one exception came in 1998, when little Obilić, backed by former Red Star fan leader and paramilitary commander Arkan, won the title by intimidation.

-Now in Belgrade’s local leagues, Obilić have a history dating back to the beginnings of a national championship after World War I.
+Now only fielding a women’s XI at their ground on Gospodara Vučiča in the district of Vračar, Obilić have a history dating back to the beginnings of a national championship after World War I.

 Football was first organised in Belgrade under the Sokol movement of the 1890s.
 Similar to its Slavic counterparts across the region, this was a society for sport and debate among the young.